 Definition

 Asbestos-containing material that can be crumbled, pulverized, or reduced to powder by hand pressure when dry.
-Friable asbestos is considered more dangerous than non-friable asbestos because it can easily release fibers into the air.
-Examples include pipe insulation, spray-on coatings, and thermal insulation.
-Requires specialized handling and removal procedures with strict containment protocols.
+Friable asbestos releases fibers more readily than non-friable asbestos and is therefore considered more dangerous.
+Common examples include pipe insulation, spray-on coatings, and thermal insulation.
+Friable materials require specialized handling, removal, and strict containment.

 See also: